HOW TO GET STARTED

 9:00am – Class Warm-Ups: Each class will be given two 5-minute warm-up sessions.
 These go by very quickly, so be sure to have all of your equipment ready and be on the grid early for when your class is called.
 Give yourself room by starting at the rear of your field.
 Small classes of similar speed may be combined.

 The order of warm-ups will be posted on the board at the head of the grid.
-Each class will go in-turn and then the cycle will repeat for the second session.
-Be cautious on the track on cool mornings and focus on turning solid laps with other karts around you.
+Each class will go out for warmup in-turn and then the cycle will repeat for the second session.
+Be cautious on track during cool mornings and focus on turning solid laps with other karts around you.
 Try to follow other racers in your class and learn from their racing lines.

 11:00am – Drivers Meeting: A Mandatory drivers meeting will take place on the grid before racing starts.
 Here, the Race Director will go over the rules and procedures for the day and give any notes they may have for the Drivers.
 Minor drivers MUST have a parent present at the Drivers Meeting.
 Make sure to pay attention to the instructions given, especially the procedures for entering and exiting the track.

-You will then be released to take your kart through painting, where Tech will mark each controlled component for the day.
+You will then be released to take your kart through painting, where each controlled component will be marked.
 Anything painted cannot be replaced for the remainder of the event without approval from the Tech Director.
+Painting may also occur at the conclusion of the first competitive session, as you cross the scales.

 11:30am – Races Start: Competitive sessions will now begin.
 These can take a number of different forms at OVKA, which are explained in the following section.